-Real time analytics – This is how Red Bull Racing does it
+This is how Aston Martin Red Bull Racing uses real time analytics

-The conflicting requirements that the car should get the best results possible while at the same time comply with the regulations is a challenge.
+The conflicting requirements that the vehicle should get the best results possible while at the same time, comply with the regulations is a challenge.
 Only a certain amount of horsepower and downforce are permitted.
-Fuel levels must also be within certain limits.
-Red Bull is constantly redesigning and redeveloping its F1 cars to achieve the greatest effect possible right up to the qualifying rounds for every major race.
+Fuel levels must also be within specified limits.
+Aston Martin Red Bull Racing is continuously redesigning and redeveloping its F1 cars to achieve the greatest effect possible right up to the qualifying rounds for every major race.
 The engineers can make changes up till then.

 A large part of the work at Cadieux’s department is about making sure that the engineers have access to all information they need to make these decisions.
-A complex, fully equipped IoT system connected to a fast and flexible infrastructure is a must.
+A complex, fully equipped IoT system connected to an agile and flexible infrastructure is a must.

 No changes in car configuration permitted

 During the tests, the cars have around 200 sensors, but in the actual race, the number is somewhat reduced to make the car lighter.
 Everything is measured.
 From the physical forces that the car needs to handle to engine temperature, load, and aerodynamic information.

 ”That way, we can see the inside of the vehicle without having to open it.
 For example, we can see what physical forces the car needs to withstand and what parts get overheated.
 We can also see what happens aerodynamically if our predictions are correct, and if what happens in the wind tunnel reflects the reality on the racetrack,” says Cadieux.

 The system encrypts all data and transfers them wirelessly to the Aston Martin Red Bull Racing team at the track.
 The team can find out a lot from real-time information even before the race is finished.
 They can, for example, see if there are performance problems and tell the driver that he needs to compensate for that.
 Once they’re qualified for the race, the team is not allowed to change the configuration of the car.
 Any changes that may be called for must be done before that.